patternfly/patternfly-elements/docs/content/develop/step-2d.md

 In this step, we will:

-1. Add a click and keyup listener to the follow button
+1. Add a click listener to the follow button
 2. Set a follow state on element
 3. Add a the profile photo
 4. Properly disconnect our element

-First, we'll go ahead and listen for triggering events on the button.
-The best place to add a listener is in the constructor, according to the W3C Custom Elements draft section called ["2.2 Requirements for custom element constructors"](https://w3c.github.io/webcomponents/spec/custom/#custom-element-conformance):
+First, we'll go ahead and listen for click events on the button.
+The best place to add a click listener is in the constructor, according to the W3C Custom Elements draft section called ["2.2 Requirements for custom element constructors"](https://w3c.github.io/webcomponents/spec/custom/#custom-element-conformance):

 > In general, the constructor is responsible for setting the initial state, default values, event listeners, and a shadow root.